What is 'testing the waters' (TTW)?

 When do investors fund their investments?

-In short, it's up to them.
-Investors are given the option to fund their Wefunder Cash account (via bank account or wire transfer) right after they make a reservation.
+Investors will need to fund their Wefunder Cash account (via bank account or wire transfer) when they make a reservation.
 They can later use the balance in this account to fund their investment (if they haven't already spent or withdrawn it).
-Funding a Wefunder cash account isn't required though – once someone types a number into that little invest box and hits 'Invest,' their reservation is made.

 Can I be featured in Wefunder marketing while in TTW?